MicrosoftDocs/SupportArticles-docs/Teams/known-issues/teams-slow-video-meetings-laptops-4k.md

 ## Status

-Microsoft is continuing to improve the experience when using video, sharing screen, and using a 4K/UHD monitor in a meeting.
-These fixes will be available in upcoming releases.
+In upcoming releases, Microsoft will continue to improve the experience of using video, sharing screen, and using a 4K monitor in a meeting.